Programs for Children

 We have three wonderful programs designed specifically for children:

 This program serves balanced meals to children in some of our most impoverished areas.
 During the school year, children receive dinner five nights per week and in the summer months, lunches are provided.
 All meals meet USDA requirements for children ages 6 – 18.
 Many are prepared Monday – Friday in our community kitchen.
-For some children, this may be the only meal they receive in the summer months.

 After School Snacks